Felipetoledo4815/Fake-and-real-news/README.md

 ### BERT

 ## App - Chrome Extension
+The Chrome Extension is available in the `cx` directory.
+This directory contains a jupyter-notebook called `classifier.ipynb`, which create, train and save a pipeline that includes CountVectorizer function first, and then a logistic regression model.
+Then the `server.py` has the code for running the Flask server, which host the saved pipeline and expose an endpoint to return the predictions.

-Chrome Extension is available in the CX directory.
-Steps to use the chrome extension are listed below:
+The steps to use the chrome extension are listed below:

-* Launch the Flask Server with the classifier in the cx directory using `python server.py`
+1. Launch the Flask Server with the classifier in the cx directory using `python server.py`
-* In your Chrome Browser navigate to **chrome://extensions**
+2. In your Chrome Browser navigate to **chrome://extensions**
-* Select **Load Unpacked**
+3. Select **Load Unpacked**
-* Select the extension subdirectory in cx
+4. Select the extension subdirectory in cx

 The extension should be available in Chrome.
+To use it, simply open a news and click the extension if you have doubts wheter it is real or fake.
+If the extension does not show anything, then it means that the news is real, otherwise it will show a warning sign.